TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 You can establish a connection between EC2 instances by using SSH (for Linux instances) or RDP (for Windows instances) to connect directly to the instance over the internet or through a private network if the instances are in the same VPC.

-What is realm command?
+What is the realm command?

 The realm command is a command-line interface (CLI) tool used to interact with Keycloak, an open-source identity and access management (IAM) solution.
 It allows you to manage realms, users, roles, and other aspects of the Keycloak server from the command line.